Private investigator working with Trump used cell phone data to try and undercut Georgia prosecutors’ testimony | KRDO

 Friday’s filing from Steve Sadow, Trump’s lead attorney in the Georgia case, included an affidavit from a criminal defense investigator who said he relied on subpoenaed cell phone information and cell tower data.

 The investigator, Charles Mittelstadt, said he generated a report that isolated “all interactions,” including calls and text messages between Wade and Willis.
-“That report revealed over 2000 voice calls and just under 12,000 text messages exchanged over the 11-month period in 2021,” he said.
+“That report revealed over 2000 voice calls and just under 12,000 interactions exchanged over the 11-month period in 2021,” he said in a revised filing.
+(Trump’s attorney submitted a new filing Friday afternoon to clarify the types of exchanges between Wade and Willis.)

 Mittelstadt said a “conservative analysis” shows a minimum of 35 occasions when Wade’s phone was in close proximity for “an extended period” to the address of a condo where Willis stayed.
 The data does not pinpoint exact locations.

-Note: This story has been updated with the revised filing from Trump’s attorneys, referring to 12,000 “interactions” between Wade and Willis.